GRANTS GUIDE

 1. Assess your home (BER and technical readiness), often starting with a BER assessment.

-2. Choose upgrades in a practical order using a what to upgrade first approach.
+2. Choose upgrades in a practical order using a retrofit plan and what to upgrade first approach.

 3. Apply through SEAI and/or your contractor route.